danfuzz/samizdat/doc/language-guide/02-data.md

 This is the supertype of all "pure data" types in the language.

-### DerivedData (derived data types)
+### DerivedData (derived data values)

-A derived data value is one that is constructed with an explicit type tag and optional data payload.
+A derived data value is one that is constructed with an explicit derived data type and optional data payload.

 Derived data values are introduced with an at-sign (`@`).
-This is followed by a required type name and then an optional data payload.
-The type name and payload (if present) must each be surrounded by parentheses (separately), with the following exceptions:
+This is followed by a required type and then an optional data payload.
+The type and payload (if present) must each be surrounded by parentheses (separately), with the following exceptions:

-* If the type name is a literal string which abides by the syntax for identifiers in the language, then it may be represented directly, with no parentheses or quoting required.
+* If the type name is a literal string in general (`"..."`), then it may be represented directly after the `@`, with no parentheses required.

-* If the type name is a literal string form (`"..."`), then it may be represented without parentheses.
+* If the type name is a literal string and in addition abides by the syntax for identifiers in the language, then it may be represented directly after the `@`, with no parentheses or quoting required.

 * If the data payload is a map form (`{...}`), then it may be represented without parentheses.